pybind/pybind11/docs/advanced.rst

 It's straightforward to split binding code over multiple extension modules, while referencing types that are declared elsewhere.
 Everything "just" works without any special precautions.
-One exception to this rule occurs when wanting to extend a type declared in another extension module.
+One exception to this rule occurs when extending a type declared in another extension module.
 Recall the basic example from Section :ref:`inheritance`.